-For this application, the INA240 is used to measure current in the drive circuitry of a 24-V, 4000-rpm motor.
+For this application, the INA240-Q1 measures current in the drive circuitry of a 36-V, 4000-RPM motor.

-In order to demonstrate the performance of the device, the INA240A4 with a gain of 200 V/V was selected for this design and powered from a 5-V supply.
+To demonstrate the performance of the device, the INA240A1-Q1 with a gain of 20 V/V was selected for this design and powered from a 5-V supply.

-Using the information in the Adjusting the Output Midpoint With the Reference Pins section, the reference point is set to mid-scale by splitting the supply with REF1 connected to ground and REF2 connected to supply.
+Using the information in the Adjusting the Output Midpoint With the Reference Pins section, the reference point is set to midscale by splitting the supply with REF1 connected to ground and REF2 connected to supply.
 This configuration allows for bipolar current measurements.
 Alternatively, the reference pins can be tied together and driven with an external precision reference.

-The current-sensing resistor is sized such that the output of the INA240 is not saturated.
-A value of 10 m $\Omega$ was selected to maintain the analog input within the device limits.
+The current-sensing resistor is sized so that the output of the INA240-Q1 is not saturated.
+A value of $100\text{-m}\Omega$ was selected to maintain the analog input within the device limits.